Sitcoms Online - Main Page / Message Boards - Main Page / News Blog / Photo Galleries / DVD Reviews / Buy TV Shows on DVD and Blu-ray

 Join Date: Apr 15, 2003

-Location: US of A - the cell phone-obsessed country
+Location: US of A - the country of "really bad music" lovers

 Wow, I was so sad to hear about Dom's passing.
 I love so many of the movies he was in!!
 I just watched "History of the World Part 1" a couple weeks ago(which also had Bea Arthur in it!).